Fall Air Quality

 Air pollution affects us all, especially the young, elderly, and those with respiratory and heart ailments.
 Even healthy people can suffer when pollution levels are high.
 Symptoms may include watery eyes, runny nose, coughing and wheezing.
 Breathing dirty air is especially hard on the elderly, pregnant women, as well as young children and infants whose lungs are still developing.

-Fine particles pollution can be a concern in the summer.
+Fine particles pollution can be a concern in the fall.
 Fine particles are microscopic in size and result from combustion, such as wood heating, outdoor burning and driving.
 Numerous scientific studies have linked exposure to these tiny particles - approximately 1/30th the size of a human hair - with serious human health problems including premature death in people with heart and lung disease; nonfatal heart attacks; and increases hospital admissions and doctor and emergency room visits for respiratory and cardiovascular disease.
 More on Spokane's fine particle pollution and trends.

 You can help